October 1, 2026 - May 1, 2027

 Research in Social Cognitive Development

 Dr. Weimer specializes in investigating social, family, and cultural factors that affect and promote the socioemotional, cognitive, and academic development of diverse learners (e.g., bilingual, underrepresented populations).
 She especially enjoys facilitating students’ development of research ideas to explore how children come to understand the mental world—the inner world inhabited by emotions, thoughts, perceptions, intentions, and other mental states.
-This year, Dr. Weimer’s lab students will assist on 1) a study of relations between parents and children’s adverse childhood experiences and resiliency and 2) adult perceptions about yoga and mindfulness practices.
+This year, Dr. Weimer’s lab students will assist projects that seek to uncover new knowledge about how sociocultural and family factors relate to social, cognitive, academic and/or mental health outcomes.

 For questions, please email Dr. Priscilla Goble.